 How Soon You Need to Buy Homeowners Insurance

-As soon as you receive a mortgage for your house, you’ll need to buy homeowners coverage.
+As soon as you receive a mortgage for your house, you’ll need to acquire a homeowners policy.
 If you don’t get it in time, your lender could get force-placed insurance to ensure financial protection for their asset.
-This is where your lender buys insurance for the property when you haven’t done it yet.
+This is where your lender buys coverage for the property when you haven’t done it yet.
 They buy it to protect their interests, rather than yours.

 Force-placed policies are typically more expensive than regular ones.
 And the worst part is, you’d be the one paying these high rates.
 To avoid this scenario, be sure to buy homeowners right away when you finance a house.